Flowering meadow

 Climate Protection Award of the City of Beckum -

-In 2024, the town of Beckum will once again be awarding a climate protection prize in the period from April to August inclusive.
-There are no limits to creativity when selecting projects for the climate protection award: from avoiding packaging waste, joint waste collection campaigns, climate working groups to species protection projects for endangered animal species with near-natural gardens and insect hotels as well as innovative technical projects, applications are welcome.
-The focus here is on personal initiative in order to become active together locally for environmental protection and thereby encourage other Beckum residents to join in.
-The aim of the climate protection award is therefore not least to recognise this civic commitment in conjunction with environmentally-oriented action.
+In 2024, the town of Beckum once again organised a climate protection award in the period from April to October.
+There were no limits to creativity when selecting the projects for the climate protection prize: applications were welcome for everything from avoiding packaging waste, joint waste collection campaigns and climate working groups to species protection projects for endangered species with near-natural gardens and insect hotels as well as innovative technical projects.
+The focus here was on personal initiative in order to become active together locally for environmental protection and thereby encourage other

 1. Private individuals: